oeg-upm/terminology-extractor/README.md

 To add files stored in Corpus folder and add them to the Solr SpanishCore

-> java -cp target/terminology-extractor-1.0-jar-with-dependencies.jar org.upm.oeg.terminology.extractor.Populator -c Corpus -i SpanishCore
+> java -cp target/terminology-extractor-1.0-jar-with-dependencies.jar org.upm.oeg.terminology.extractor.Populator -c Corpus -i Spanishcore

 For commodity, use